nowisesys/uup-build-system/README.md

 A build system similar to make with complex dependency tree.
 Declare goals (target and dependencies) and evaluate the dependency tree to rebuild targets in correct order.

 Goals are **either** defined _programmatically in code_ or declared in _one or more make-files_.
 The remaining job for users are to implement the target interface with some concrete actions.
+Use the TargetBase class to simplify that task.

 ### GETTING STARTED:

-It's recommended to work with files, even though this README tries to completely describe both modes as simple as possible.
+It's recommended to work with files, even though this README tries to describe both modes as simple and complete as possible.

 #### GENERATE FILES

 * Generate one or more make files using the `generate` option.
 * Changing default namespace and add target classes.
-* Notice that all target classes should return their name.

 ```shell
 ./vendor/bin/pbsmake generate > build.make